By Anouk Clendenning

 “You’re gutting the mainstream classes of strong students and what you’re left with is a lot of kids whose commitment to school is already pretty lacking,” said Sandri.
 “I benefit from having kids in my ninth-grade class who bring a lot to the table.
 And if I did not teach a 9/10 curriculum, I would not have that because those kids would eventually track themselves into the 9/10 class.”

 The biggest issue with Social Studies 9/10 is that, as with Lit and Comp 9/10 and STEM science classes, PSAT scores would likely dictate where incoming freshmen would go.
 Standardized test scores aren’t the best indicator of class placement—some students who did not meet the required PSAT scores for advanced classes have taken them anyway and excelled.
-With these inadequate prerequisites, some students could miss out.
+With these inadequate prerequisites, some students could be neglected.
 By contrast, Honors is open to everyone.

 Nevertheless, Social Studies 9/10 remains under consideration.
 “The district is revisiting the social studies standards this spring and next fall, so it’s possible.
 We’ll look at it again,” said Edwards.

 For now, BHS will keep running Honors.
 Students wishing to bypass Social Studies 10 only have to take it for one year, and even then, it isn’t necessary for the bypass.
-It gives students a nice “H” on their report cards, and it’s not an overwhelming amount of work.
+It gives students a nice “H” on their report cards, and it isn’t an overwhelming amount of work.
 While it doesn’t do a great job of giving students an in-depth look at the material, it improves time- and stress-management skills, and shows teachers which students are prepared enough to take APUSH their sophomore year.

 Social Studies 9/10, on the other hand, offers a challenging and enriching environment that Social Studies 9—even with Honors—can’t adequately provide.
 Is Social Studies 9/10 vital to the academic growth of BHS students?
 No. But it could be an excellent addition to the department.